 What Is a Sole Proprietorship?

-Any business owned by a single person is considered a sole proprietorship, by default, unless you file Articles of Organization and form an LLC.
+Any business owned by a single person is considered a sole proprietorship by default unless you file the appropriate paperwork to form an LLC.
 A sole proprietorship is the simplest form of small business ownership because it's just you and your personal (legal) name, with no separate identity for the business.

 A sole proprietorship does not have to register with the state if they are operating under the owner’s name.
-For example, if you are Jane Smith, your sole proprietorship could be called Jane Smith Consulting, without any additional registration steps.
-However, if Jane wanted to offer consulting services under the name A+ Consulting, she would need to either form a single-member LLC or file a DBA (doing business as) for her sole proprietorship.
+For example, if you are Jane Smith, your sole proprietorship could be called Jane Smith Consulting without any additional registration steps.
+However, if you wanted to offer consulting services under the name A+ Consulting, you would need to either form a single-member LLC or file a DBA (doing business as) for your sole proprietorship.

 Under a sole proprietorship, all business liabilities are owner liabilities; there is no separation of business, legal or tax liabilities between the owner and the business.
-There are no complex legal requirements to set up a sole proprietorship, but this type of business also doesn't offer the same protections that an LLC or other business structure can provide.
+There are no complex legal requirements for setting up a sole proprietorship, but this type of business also doesn't offer the same protections that an LLC or other formal business structure can provide.

 A few benefits of forming an LLC for your consulting business include:

-Getting an Employer ID Number (EIN): After you form an LLC, you can get an Employer ID Number (EIN) for your consulting business.
-This gives your business its own separate identity for tax purposes and can help you maximize the tax benefits of doing business with an LLC.
+Getting an Employer ID Number (EIN): After forming an LLC, you can get an Employer Identification Number (EIN) for your consulting business.
+This gives your business its own separate identity for tax purposes and can help you maximize the tax benefits of doing business as an LLC.

-Personal liability protections: A limited liability company (LLC) literally limits your liability in case of lawsuits or legal judgments against your business.
-By doing business with an LLC, you can protect your personal assets from some of the worst-case scenarios of being in business.
+Personal liability protections: A limited liability company (LLC) literally limits your legal liability should you ever face a lawsuit or other legal action.
+By doing business as an LLC, you can protect your personal assets from some of the worst-case scenarios of running a business.